brambozz/dotfiles/README.md

 ## Prettify
 - [-]: Configure swaylock background image (could be screenshot, pipes?)
 - [-]: Change look of sway
+- [-]: Remove titlebars of windows in sway

 # dotfiles